Instructions for use! This

 spent the rest of the day admiring our surroundings, taking silly pictures and

 really enjoying ourselves.
-We trekked through Ghasa, passing through a huge army
+We trekked through Ghasa, passing through a huge

 encampment and just as the rain began to fall again we came to Talbagar.